mzha108/EmailApp/README.md

 # EmailApp

-This is a project for a email app.
+This is a project for an email app.